ArunavaKumar/Covid-19_Fine-grained_Sentiment_Analysis/README.md

 In this repository I provided the Covid-19 datasets (both Phase I and Phase II) along with all the important source codes and respective outputs for my entire project work.
 The repository contains-
 - The Covid-19 datasets (both Phase I and Phase II) in rar format.
 - The python file **TweetStream.py** can be used for featching live tweets on Covid-19 as well as on any topic.
-- In the **Covid-19 Sentiment Analysis v2.0** directory, I have presented my through experimentation on a sample Covid-19 dataset (Simmilar as the main datasets).
+- In the **Covid-19 Sentiment Analysis v2.0** directory, I presented my through experimentation on a sample Covid-19 dataset (Simmilar as the main datasets).
-- In the **Oprimized Outputs** directory, I have presented all the outputs ffrom the experimentation on both of the Covid-19 datasets.
+- In the **Oprimized Outputs** directory, I presented all the outputs from the experimentation on both of the Covid-19 datasets.
+- In the **Final Thesis** directory, I presented my entire thesis work.
+- In the **Presentation** directory, I presented my ppt presentation regarding my thesis work.

 *Please use WinRar or any other Rar extracting softeare to extract the files for the datasets.
 The MS Visual Studio Code or Notepad++ can be used to open the source codes for better visibility.*

 ### Acknowledgements

-I wouldn't be here without the help of my project guide **Dr. Anup Kumar Kolya**, *Assistant Professor*, *Dept of Computer Science and Engineering*, *RCCIIT* whose kind and valuable suggestions and excellent guidance enlightened to give me the best opportunity in preparing these datasets.
-If you owe any attributions or thanks, include him here along with any citations of past research.
+I would like to express humbly my absolute amenity and heartfelt gratitude to my respected guide **Dr. Anup Kumar Kolya**, Assistant Professor, Dept. of Computer Science and Engineering, RCCIIT whose kind and valuable suggestions and excellent guidance enlightened to give me the best opportunity in preparing this Project Paper.
+In accordance with that, I would like to express humbly my absolute amenity and reverence to respected **Mr. Sourav Das**, Assistant Professor, Dept. of Computer Science & Engineering, Future Institute of Technology for guiding and mentoring me on and off throughout my thesis work.

 The first phase dataset (Covid-19 Dataset I) is part of the publication entitled: